denjn5/d3-tutorial/ReadMePart2.md

 <!--- Sunburst Tutorial (d3 v4), Part 2 -->

-# Tutorial 2: Sunburst Labels & an External json File
+## Sunburst Labels & an External json File
 In this tutorial, we'll begin with the "no frills" sunburst from [Tutorial 1](https://bl.ocks.org/denjn5/e1cdbbe586ac31747b4a304f8f86efa5).
 But we'll limit our detailed walk-through to the 2 new features:
 1) properly-rotated labels
 2) data loaded from external json file